iman-zamani/Graphos/README.md

 # Graphos
-an app for drawwing on screen using your android phone
+A tool that enables drawing on your PC screen using your Android phone.